Below are our most frequently asked questions regarding our t-shirt design contests and the Fan Forge.

-We will need a high resolution working file in the event that you are a finalist and you win one of our prizes!
-In order to ensure the best quality print if your design is chosen to be put into production in our shop, we will need a working file of at least 300dpi, so do not save over that or compress it in any way.
-Illustrator (.AI) format is preferred, but we can also use Photoshop (.PSD) files as long as the layers are intact and not merged together into one flat image.
+We will need a high-resolution working file of your design if you are selected as a finalist!
+To ensure the best print quality for your design as it goes into production we will need a working file of at least 300dpi and roughly 15”x19” (38cm x 48cm) in size.
+Illustrator (.AI) format is preferred, but we can also use Photoshop (.PSD) files if the layers are intact and not merged together into one flat image.

 The ratings period has begun but I can't rate designs, I get taken to a registration page!

-You must also be registered on the site in order to rate designs.
+You must also be registered on the site to rate designs.
 Again, it only takes a few seconds, and once you are registered you won't have to do it again.

 I don't know how to rate?

-In order to rate there is a star rating under each design.
+To rate designs there is a star rating under each design.
 The number of stars will turn blue to represent the rating you would like to give per design.

 1 star is the lowest score, 5 stars is the highest.